A Design Experiment

 The site is a compilation of the work of three art teachers and a high school student.
 The site began with only 40 pages.
 The site has now grown to over 30,000 pages!
 Many art teachers have submitted their art lessons for the world to see through the years.
 You can see what this page looked like in 1994-1995.
 It was an ugly design, but back then you couldn't create tables and not until 1995 could you center any images on the page (See the 1996-2001 version, for example).
 As you can see, much has changed through the years.
 To read more about the site you can visit the history page.

 I am saddened to report that a frequent contributor to the Incredible Art Department, Bunki Kramer has lost her battle to cancer.
 (May 1st).
 Bunki submitted her website to IAD last year and was a powerful force in the art education world.
 You can find her posts on many social media sites focusing on art education.
 Many of her lessons have inspired other lessons by art teachers across the world.
 You can find her obituary online.
 Bunki's school website is still online and when it is taken down, it will be hosted on IAD.

 Welcome to the New IAD!

-We hope you like the new design that was implemented at the beginning of 2013.
-The menu has been changed to make it more user friendly.
-The newest section of the site is our new gallery section with over 10,000 paintings and drawings displayed.
+The newest section of the site is our new gallery section with over 20,000 paintings and drawings displayed.
 You can even buy a painting if you wish.
 Paintings not in the public domain are not included.
 There are other sections that may interest you: